 Today, Ben continues to chronicle the travesties of the drug war on his blog: https://danktownesfinest.com/

-Dion Markgraaff was a instrumental supporter who made the work of the Cannabis Education Project possible for many years.
+Dion Markgraaff was an instrumental supporter who made the work of the Cannabis Education Project possible for many years.
 He was a visionary in his support and drive for marijuana legalization and regulation in Latin America.
 He was a tireless promoter of hemp, driving education efforts around the globe.
-Our Cannabis Villages at Earthday, acres of educational booths, captivating speakers and musical performances for marijuana normalization and regulation was his original concept.
+Our Cannabis Villages at Earthday, acres of educational booths, captivating speakers, and musical performances for marijuana normalization and regulation, was his original vision.

 Rest in peace, Dion.
 Thank you for making so much possible.